xeus2001/xyz-hub-ext-template/here-naksha-docs/README.md

 # Naksha Extension Template

+[img_purpose]: diagrams/purpose.png

-Template for proprietary Naksha extensions.
+This is Template repository for proprietary Naksha extensions.

+## Purpose

+![Purpose][img_purpose]

+**What is Extension ?**

+* Extension is a detached API module that can be developed/maintained in isolation to core XYZ Service.
+* Extensions are not expected to process external API calls directly.
+Main XYZ Service communicates with Extensions using internal API calls.

+**Why is it required ?**

+* Extensions are required to attach **custom API processing** logic without modifying main XYZ Service.
+* There can also be need to support **custom Data Storage**, outside of what is supported by main XYZ Service.

+## How to create Extension

-To use this, you should first clone the repository.
+To create extension, you should first clone the repository.
 Review the example handle classes in module `here-naksha-handler-examples` to know how to write a custom handler.
 Then create your own new module for your own handler code.